rkapl123/OREVisualStudio/README.md

 quantlib.Win32.user.props, quantlib.x64.user.props and ore.Win32.user.props accordingly.

-In order to update the source files from the newest ORE source, invoke the powershell script recreateProjectFiles.ps1 which takes the CmakeLists from the respective ORE source folders and inserts these into the templates in the templates folder, recreating the project and filters files.
+In order to update the source files from the newest ORE source, invoke the powershell script recreateProjectFiles.ps1 which takes the CmakeLists from the ORE source (having the Quantlib subproject already updated) as defined by the ORE environment variable (you have to set this before or start runRecreateProjectFiles.cmd) and inserts these into the templates in the templates folder, recreating the project and filters files.